AnaG18/AnaG18.github.io/_pages/about.md

 I am pursuing my Bachelors from Tecnologico de Monterrey, Guadalajara Campus in Biomedical Engineering (2020-2024)

-Here are a few of the other activities that I love to do!
+I will try to update this site.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.